emporix/md-module-template/README.md

 - provide the URL to the `remoteEntry.js` file (`http://localhost:4173/remoteEntry.js`)
 - add package name for the module (e.g. `orders-module`)

+You can find the Management Dashboard extensions documentation at [Administration - Extension Guides](https://developer.emporix.io/user-guides/management-dashboard/administration/extensions) and [Management Dashboard - Extension Guides](https://developer.emporix.io/user-guides/management-dashboard/extensions/extensions).

 ### Deploying

-In order to use the module in Emporix Managment Dashboard, you need to deploy it to a hosting service and then provide the URL to the `remoteEntry.js` in the Emporix Managment Dashboard.
+In order to use the module in the Emporix Management Dashboard, deploy it to a hosting service and then provide the URL to the `remoteEntry.js` in the Emporix Management Dashboard.

 ### Testing standalone module
-This project can be run locally outside of Managment Dashboard using following command:
+This project can be run locally outside of Management Dashboard using the following command:

 #### Development enviroment
 ```bash
 npm run dev